 For a list of installed packages, use:

-Apt list --installed
+apt list --installed

 To see the details of a package, use:

-Apt show <package>
+apt show <package>

 To learn more about apt, use:

-Apt –help or man apt
+apt –help or man apt

-You may have also seen other package managers used such as apt-get, pip and dpkg.
+You may have seen other package managers such as apt-get, pip and dpkg.
 There are many package managers used in the world, where each of them has its advantages.
 For example, pip is a package manager for python and dpkg is a lower level package manager.
 Although this article does not directly teach you how these work, package managers generally work the same.
-Being able to apt means you can easily learn how to use other package managers you will meet in your Linux journey!
+Being able to apt means that you can easily learn how to use other package managers.
+Best of luck in your Linux journey!

 Resources: